gdg-x/hoverboard/data/coc.md

 Event staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing discomfort or harassment to feel safe for the duration of the event.
 We value your attendance.

 Exhibiting partners, sponsors or vendor booths, or similar activities are also subject to this policy.
 In particular, exhibitors should not use sexualized images, activities, or other material.
-Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise, create a sexualized environment.
+Booth staff (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
 Participants and exhibiting partners or sponsors disobeying this policy will be notified and are expected to stop any offending behavior immediately.

 ### Why this policy is important